manveru/nagoro/README.markdown

 Examples can be found in the /example directory.

+# Future plans

+## Various backends

+Using Nokogiri, Hpricot, REXML, or libxml-ruby as backends for Nagoro.

+I actually implemented backends in REXML and libxml-ruby in previous versions of Nagoro, but their insistence on well-formed markup made them unsuitable for the style of interpolation required.

+As a quick example, given a document that contains `<h1>#{1 < 10}</h1>`.

+Nokogiri would produce `<h1>#{1</h1>` in HTML mode.
+In XML mode it will produce `<h1>#{1  10}</h1>`.
+Both are useless interpretations of the document.

+The libxml-ruby binding doesn't allow for relaxed parsing, and will fail to parse.
+Since it's just a thin binding, there is no way to monkeypatch the underlying parser, while it might still be possible to achieve something similar using FFI or DL, the way that Nokogiri parses leaves me little hope that I could actually bend it to my will.

+REXML usually fails as well, and the monkeypatching required to make it parse the input document would far exceed the amount of code required for our custom parser, not to mention that the speed of REXML would still be very hard to tolerate, the only argument for it seems to be that it's in stdlib.

+Hpricot on the other hand doesn't provide a SaX API, and so isn't suited very well to the pipe style of Nagoro, but is still the best candidate as it will parse Nagoro documents correctly (in most cases).

+That's just a quick run-down, I spent almost 2 weeks banging my head against REXML and libxml-ruby.
+The reason I avoided Hpricot is that I don't want to have a full Node representation in memory, it's already questionable if having the whole document as a String in memory is a good design choice.

+## Stream parsing

+This is impossible with StringScanner, it is hard-wired to check that you actually give it a String (in C via the StringValue macro).
+It would be possible with real SaX parser, but due to their limitations pointed out above, we cannot use them.

+An option would be to implement a parser in pure Ruby.
+I will leave that to other people, the documents I process fit comfortably into memory, and if you are processing larger documents, you will most likely have to utilize something like XSLT.

 # And thanks to...

 This list is by no means a full listing of all these people, but I try to